 For example, several companies had to use Clicktale for mouse and click tracking, Crazy Egg for heatmaps, MixPanel for automated data capture and analysis, Qualaroo for polls, and so on.

-So what is it exactly that makes Hotjar’s features so great?
+But in any case, what is it exactly that makes Hotjar’s own features so great?

 Heatmaps, an essential function of any analysis solution, is probably Hotjar’s most used feature.